The Ultimate Guide to Google Performance Max Campaigns [2025]

 Videos

 You can add videos to your asset groups but you don’t have to.
-However, if you don’t do it, Google will automatically generate videos for you.
+However, if you don’t, Google will automatically generate videos for you using the assets you do supply.

-If you don’t trust Google in creating a video that shows your products and brand well, you should try to create your own video content.
-A good solution might be Google’s free tool called Director Mix or Canva to animate your image assets into a simple video.
+A good solution to create a video is Google’s free tool called Director Mix, or Canva, to animate your image assets into a simple video.

 Negative keywords

-If you manage to identify poor search terms in the report, you cannot actually add them as negative keywords to your campaign.
-BUT you can add them through Google support the same way you did it with Smart campaigns
+If you identify poor search terms in this report, it’s not possible to add them as negative keywords straight away.
+BUT you can add negative keywords to Pmax by contacting Google support.

 Add_Negative_Keywords_account_level